 Don’t NOT Work with a Professional

 I’m not talking about the on-site coordinator if you go for a resort that has one.
 I mean hiring a proper destination wedding specialist, who knows the ins and outs of planning a wedding from afar.
 Call me biased, but having a professional who can seamlessly guide you from the initial planning stages to the big day (and even the post-wedding activities) will save you time, money, and stress.
+A destination wedding specialist can help arrange your wedding transportation, book a venue, reserve portable bathroom rentals for outdoor events, and hire caterers.
 Who wants to be stressed out on their big day?
 You deserve to sit back and relax.

 Don’t Underestimate the Weather (Especially in the Caribbean!)

 Humidity and a lot of hair types do not mix well together.
 The last thing you want on your big day is for your hair to not cooperate, after all – those pictures last a lifetime!
 In addition to hair woes, heavy dresses, makeup, sweat mixed with self-tanner – these can all be recipes for disaster in a hot climate.
-Consider having your wedding later in the day, invest in hair products to combat humidity, and suggest that the men swap their three-piece suits for linen instead.
+Consider having your wedding later in the day and maybe choose from pretty short homecoming dresses as your reception dress, invest in hair products to combat humidity, and suggest that the men swap their three-piece suits for linen instead.

 Don’t Overlook Traditions – Both Home & Away